 “This is Chinese Three Penis Wine,” he said, taking a brown, dusty bottle off the shelf.
 “It’s very popular in traditional areas.”

-“I’m assuming that ‘Three Penis’ is just the name of the vineyard?”
 I frowned.
+“I’m assuming that ‘Three Penis’ is the name of the vineyard?”

 “Oh, no,” Tao smiled.
 “It’s made with three penises.”
 He placed the bottle in my basket, before adding, “Dog penis, Yak penis, and Goat penis.”

 I was fairly excited about my taste test until I actually cut the egg open, and the perfume of septic tank filled the kitchen.